QixingYu-upc/IEEE_TGRS_HyperSINet/README.md

 Citation
 ---

-* Q. Yu, W. Wei, D. Li, Z. Pan, C. Li and D. Hong, "HyperSINet: A Synergetic Interaction Network Combined With Convolution and Transformer for Hyperspectral Image Classification," in?IEEE Transactions on Geoscience and Remote Sensing, vol. 62, pp. 1-18, 2024, Art no. 5508118, doi: 10.1109/TGRS.2024.3362471.
+* Q. Yu, W. Wei, D. Li, Z. Pan, C. Li and D. Hong, "HyperSINet: A Synergetic Interaction Network Combined With Convolution and Transformer for Hyperspectral Image Classification," in IEEE Transactions on Geoscience and Remote Sensing, vol. 62, pp. 1-18, 2024, Art no. 5508118, doi: 10.1109/TGRS.2024.3362471.

 *